mslawsky/consumer-insights-and-analytics-overview/README.md

-# Consumer Insights & Analytics Snapshot
+# Consumer Insights & Analytics: Aligning Business Value with User Needs

 **Showcasing the Evolution and Journey**
-This repository offers a snapshot of the **Consumer Insights & Analytics** tool's development, highlighting key milestones from service design optimization to real-time analytics with qualitative consumer insights.
+This repository offers an overview of a solution for **Consumer Insights & Analytics**, highlighting key milestones from service design optimization to real-time analytics with qualitative consumer insights.

 ---